mattzhao-R/RA-Fouirnaies/README.md

 ## Workflow

 For each project, I began with a working Jupyter Notebook that fully illustrates the work I did to complete each task, including how I created helper functions and my general thought process as I worked on these tasks.
-The notebooks are by a short-hand version of the name of their respective projects.
+The notebooks are vs_ltm_linktable.ipynb and cand_bios.ipynb.
 The methods developed in these notebooks end up in Python scripts and are used by the final notebooks which contain a short chunk of code that, when run, produces the output of each project.

 *Note: For the Linktable project, chromedriver is required and you must [download](https://chromedriver.chromium.org/downloads) the version online that matches your current version of Chrome*